 - urban planning;

 - international environment and development.

 Employment opportunities exist in all levels of government, the non-profit sector, education, private sector businesses, communications and consulting.

 Today our graduates are working to replace toxic substances, create new environmental laws, educate the next generation, assist in international development, grow organic food crops, conduct environmental assessments and create sustainable futures for us all.

 Graduates of the Honours program may also be eligible to go on to graduate studies in a variety of fields, including environmental studies, geography, planning, resource management, environmental assessment, urban studies, sociology, political science, public administration, philosophy and other fields and disciplines.

 If you think you may wish to pursue advanced studies, you are encouraged to investigate graduate programs early in order to ensure that your Environmental Studies program is tailored to meet requirements at the graduate level.

 What students are saying about Environmental Studies

 Applying to the Environmental Studies program was one of the best decisions I have made thus far.
 Throughout my years, I have had the pleasure of engaging in a variety of disciplines within the Faculty of Arts and Social Sciences while gaining knowledge about environmental issues that are facing the world today.
-The professors make themselves available to assist students in their understanding of these issues and the program provides students with a set of skills that prepares them for careers within the green industry, which are currently in demand as the economy “greens” itself.Anna Flood, student in Environmental Studies with a minor in Law student
+The professors make themselves available to assist students in their understanding of these issues and the program provides students with a set of skills that prepares them for careers within the green industry, which are currently in demand as the economy “greens” itself.Anna Flood, Environmental Studies with a minor in Law student